 Work with Artifactory and Chef without Anonymous Access

 By default, Artifactory allows anonymous access for Chef repositories.
-This is defined under Security | General Configuration.
+This is defined under Security > General Configuration.
 For more information, see Allow Anonymous Access.

-If you want to be able to trace how users interact with your repositories you need to uncheck the Allow Anonymous Access setting.
+If you want to be able to trace how users interact with your repositories, you need to uncheck the Allow Anonymous Access setting.
 This means that users will be required to enter their username and password.

-The Knife command line tool does not support basic authentication (it only supports authentication with RSA keys).
+The Knife command line tool does not support basic authentication.
+It only supports authentication with RSA keys.
+To enable basic authentication, install the knife-art plugin.

 Install knife-art plugin